Managing returns from parental leave: A guide for NZ employers

 2. Consider it carefully (you can ask for more information if needed)

-3. Deal with it as soon as possible, but within one month at maximum
+3. Deal with it as soon as possible, but within one month at most

 4. Respond in writing